richo/snowplow-wiki/setup-guide/4-storage/storage-loader/StorageLoader-setup.md

 #### locate command missing

-StorageLoader depends on SnowPlow's [Infobright Ruby Loader] [irl] project, which in turn uses the `locate` shell command.
-If you get complaints that this is missing, in which case you can install it separately.
-Instructions for Debian/Ubuntu:
+StorageLoader depends on SnowPlow's [Infobright Ruby Loader] [irl], which in turn uses the `locate` shell command.
+If your shell complains that this is missing, in which case you can install it separately.

+To install and configure `locate` on Debian/Ubuntu:

     $ sudo apt-get install mlocate
     $ sudo updatedb